Cguy8/Cguy8/Cosmic Quest Battle/README.md

-Project name: Yield
+Project name: Cosmic Quest Battle!

-Language used: Java and some XML
+Language used: C#

-Platform: Android
+Platform: Unity

-Role:

-- Project Manager of 6-person team, responsible for development direction, oversight, and tracking of work done by other team members.
-- Primarily responsible for "Settings" fragment and code related to settings in other fragments.
-- Primarily responsible for the content of the Software Requirements Specification document.
-- Shared responsibility for all other documentation, testing, and screenshots.

-All other content was created primarily by other team members.
+Role: This was a solo project.

-Originally developed through in-person collaboration in 2019
+Originally developed in 2021.

-This project is a proof-of-concept prototype created to simulate work experience over a 3-month development cycle.

-A downloadable Android APK file is included in this repository.
-It has only been tested to work on a limited range of older devices.

-See the SRS and Maintenance Manual documents in the "Documentation" folder for more information.
-Screenshots of working app are also included.
+This project is a simple RPG genre battle simulator game, featuring custom art and characters.

+A deployed version of the game is available to play in any web browser at the following address: https://chaosprojectauthor.itch.io/cosmic-quest-battle-portfolio-version